Challenges in Ministry (cont.)

 8. Trying to be the primary disciple-maker of kids.

-This is a trap we all fall into from time to time.
-But it’s vital for preventing ministry failure.
+Next, we all fall into this trap from time to time.
+But it’s vital for preventing challenges in ministry.
 Parents are the primary disciple-makers of their children.
 Spiritual formation must be done by parents, not for parents.
-Your role is to empower, equip and encourage parents in discipling their children.
+Your role is to empower, equip, and encourage parents in discipling their children.

 9. Failing to find balance between family and ministry.

-This is still a battle I fight every day.
+I still fight this battle every day.
 I love what I do; if I didn’t, I’d do something else.
-You need to learn to guard against giving all your time, energy and attention to the ministry and giving your family the leftovers.
+You must learn to guard against giving all your time, energy, and attention to the ministry and giving your family the leftovers.
 Here’s what I try to do: Guard my family time and take regular scheduled time off every week.
 It’s called a day off!
 When’s the last time you had one?

 I use the same skills that make me successful in ministry to plan family time.
 In other words, I set priorities at home and manage my home life with the same intentionality and effort as I do at church.
 I identify people and things that throw me off balance and then take action to address them.